Comment on page

 No. Omnipools distribute CRV and CVX as soon as the user claims their emissions.
 However, any "extra rewards" (e.g. SPELL or FXS) that a Curve pool receives will be compounded in CNC.

 Yes, Curve pools that do not directly hold the underlying asset are supported.
-For example, the USDC Omnipool would support the 3CRV-MIM pool.
-This is handled in the Omnipool contract by providing liquidity first to the 3CRV pool, and then to the 3CRV-MIM pool.
+For example, the USDC Omnipool could support tokens paired with the 3CRV pool.
+This is handled in the Omnipool contract by providing liquidity first to the 3CRV pool, and then to the pool it is paired with.

 In the event that a token depegs in one of the Curve Pools, an action can be triggered by anyone which helps to protect the Omnipool from the impact of the depegging.
 This action results in the weight of the Curve Pool being set to 0 and CNC rebalancing rewards being enabled again for deposits.
 The effect of this is that the Omnipool should withdraw funds from the depegged Curve Pool and move them to other Curve Pools on withdrawals.